Luxury Kitchen Design San Francisco Bay.

 Open Kitchen at Tiburon one bedroom apartment.
 1992 bullnose edge.

-Very small.
+Very small kitchen initially enclosed.
 Very simple.
 “L” counter, Peninsula and Built in wall.
 The Cabinetry is beige laminate, the tops Ming green marble.
 Backsplash is mirrored to reflect the water view and make room look bigger.

 See.
 Wet Bar for this kitchen bottom section.

 A few years later I was invited to design an Hacienda on the Beach for a Country Music and Hollywood, Californian Star.
 The Building shell was there.
-We enlarged the shell, carved more spaceremodeled it and did all the interiors, Kitchen, bar, baths, bedrooms, pool and outdoors.
+We enlarged the shell of the kitchen by relocation a laundry room, carved more space remodeled it and did all the interiors, Kitchen, bar, baths, bedrooms, pool and outdoors.

 Because of certain other materials such as volcanic stone in the plazas and local limestone elsewhere, we selected “Rojo Alicante” or “Rojo Navona” marble for countertops and full backsplash, as a contrasting color the client liked.